The new iOS 13 Beta is out and it brings along a host of new features. Here are some of the top features we're excited about:

 How can BrowserStack help you?

-BrowserStack App Live and App Automate have an exclusive iOS 13 beta available.
-Start testing your apps on the iOS 13 beta and ensure it is ready for your users.
+BrowserStack has an exclusive iOS 13 beta available.
+Start testing on the iOS 13 beta and ensure it is ready for your users.
 The best part is that you can run these tests on real devices instead of emulators or simulators.
-Visit our website to know more.